 Although Bitcoin is highly volatile with its value set at £2,727 in September 2017, £14,380 just 3 months later in December and then plummeting back down to £7,836 only a month later in January, the risk has paid off for some people.
 If you invested £30 in Bitcoin back in 2010, then today you’d be a millionaire.

 If you're not very familiar with Bitcoin, we've highlighted some facts you should know about the cryptocurrency.

-Buying a house with Bitcoin has been done before, and the demand from young buyers for sellers to accept cryptocurrency as payment is rapidly increasing.
+Buying a house with Bitcoin in the UK has been done before, and the demand from young buyers for sellers to accept cryptocurrency as payment is rapidly increasing.
 We’ve put together a timeline to show the increasing popularity and the “firsts” of using cryptocurrency in the property buying industry.

 JAN 2009 – Bitcoin was founded in 2009 by “Satoshi Nakamoto”, whose identity remains anonymous.
 Bitcoin was worth practically nothing up until March 2010, where it had a value of £0.002/3$0.003.

 2012 – BTCJam was created to loan people Bitcoin as a way to improve their credit score, essentially helping people have a better chance of getting a loan, deposit and buying a house.